rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 	Receives a message from a remote host. ``pBuffer`` is a pointer to the message buffer and ``nLength`` is its size in bytes. ``nLength`` should be at least ``FRAME_BUFFER_SIZE``, otherwise data may get lost. ``nFlags`` can be ``MSG_DONTWAIT`` (non-blocking operation) or 0 (blocking operation).
 Returns the length of received message, which is 0 with ``MSG_DONTWAIT`` if no message is available, or < 0 on error.

-.. cpp:function:: int CSocket::SendTo (const void *pBuffer, unsigned nLength, int nFlags, CIPAddress &rForeignIP, u16 nForeignPort)
+.. cpp:function:: int CSocket::SendTo (const void *pBuffer, unsigned nLength, int nFlags, const CIPAddress &rForeignIP, u16 nForeignPort)

 	Sends a message to a specific remote host. ``pBuffer`` is a pointer to the message and ``nLength`` is its length in bytes. ``nFlags`` can be ``MSG_DONTWAIT`` (non-blocking operation) or 0 (blocking operation). ``rForeignIP`` is the IP address of the host to be sent to (ignored on TCP socket). ``nForeignPort`` is the number of the port to be sent to (ignored on TCP socket).
 Returns the length of the sent message or < 0 on error.